How does SI work?

 Who runs SI?

-Kristen Fanfarelli, Director of Academic Achievement, manages the SI program.
+Lesly Clay, Director of Student Success, manages the SI program.
 She is happy to answer your questions about SI.